jennyzhang8800/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

    track) by which to divide discussions, even if your course both uses cohorts and has multiple enrollment tracks.

-By default, both :ref:`course-wide discussion topics<Create CourseWide Discussion Topics>` and :ref:`content-specific discussion topics<Create
+By default, all :ref:`course-wide discussion topics<Create CourseWide Discussion Topics>` and :ref:`content-specific discussion topics<Create
-ContentSpecific Discussion Topics>` are unified: all posts, responses, and comments are visible to all learners.
+ContentSpecific Discussion Topics>` are unified: all learners can interact with all posts responses, and comments.
+You can change discussion topics of either type to be divided or unified on the instructor dashboard in the LMS.

 .. note:: In courses that started prior to April 10, 2017, content-specific discussion topics are by default divided by cohort.

-You can change discussion topics of either type to be divided or unified on the instructor dashboard in the LMS.

 .. warning:: If you change settings of discussion topics in a live course after learners have begun reading and contributing to discussion posts, you